nicholasgower/PlanetsLib/README.md

 NOTE: Calling `relax_surface_conditions` without a `min` field will not remove any existing `min` conditions for that property (and similarly for `max`).

-#### Per-planet restrictions

-* `PlanetsLib.restrict_to_planet(entity_or_recipe, planet)` — Restricts the entity or recipe prototype to a given planet by adding a special surface condition unique to that planet.
-This surface condition is almost invisible in the UI, with the exception of messages like "X can't be crafted on this surface.
-The  is too low".
-The planet can be passed as a name or object.

 ## Science & Technologies

 #### Tech tree adjustments